danielhmahecha/VusPrize/README.md

 prediction of the probability of pathogenicity of a variant for variant interpretation pipelines for research purposes.

-Cite as: Daniel Mahecha, Haydemar Nuñez, Maria Lattig, et al. Machine Learning Models for Accurate Prioritization of Variants of Uncertain Significance.
-Authorea.
-November 25, 2020.
+Cite as: Mahecha D, Nuñez H, Lattig MC, Duitama J. Machine learning models for accurate prioritization of variants of uncertain significance.
+Hum Mutat.
+2022 Apr;43(4):449-460.
-DOI: 10.22541/au.160629133.32270917/v1
+DOI: 10.1002/humu.24339.

 Before using VusPrize, you need to process your vcf variants file on the Ensembl Variant Effect Predictor (VEP) and dowload the results file as a csv